-Recently I trained a medical secretary in the noble art of medical invoicing.
+Recently I helped a medical secretary understand the noble art of medical invoicing.

 The main reason I’m against it is simply time.

 If you think about it there are only a certain number of hours in a working day.

 Into those hours a whole multitude of tasks has to be done.

 In the case of your medical secretary most likely she’ll have to answer the phone, book clinics, answer emails, meet patients, take down patient details and generally act as the first port of call for any issue within your practice.

 And then sometimes is added the task of medical invoicing.

 Invoicing an entire clinic list does NOT take that long.
 Providing there are no interruptions and all the details are correct.